-In late December 1903, a crowd of 1,700—mostly women and their children— were in eager attendance at the newly-built Iroquois Theater.
+In late December 1903, a crowd of 1,700—mostly women and their children—eagerly attended the newly built Iroquois Theater.
 The matinee production was a whimsical musical comedy called Mr. Bluebeard.
 Before the second act would close, one-third of those in attendance would perish.

 2. Lincoln Park, Site Of The St. Valentine’s Day Massacre

 On February 14, 1929, four assailants dressed as police officers lined seven North Side gang members up against a wall at a garage on 2122 North Clark Street and gunned them down with Thompson submachine guns.
 The incident would come to be known as the St. Valentine’s Day Massacre.

 3. Graceland Cemetery

-Graceland Cemetery has often been puzzled by the mysterious grave marker of one, Inez Clarke.
+Graceland Cemetery has often been puzzled by the mysterious grave marker of one Inez Clarke.
 A glass-encased statue features a life-sized sculpture of Clarke as a young girl.
-When she was only six years old, Clarke was on a picnic with her parents when she was struck and killed her.
+When she was only six years old, Clarke was on a picnic with her parents when lightning struck and killed her.

 4. Congress Plaza Hotel

 You’ve heard of Room 237 in The Shining’s Overlook Hotel.
 But have you heard of Room 441?
-Past guests that have stayed in Congress Plaza Hotel’s infamous room have reported sites of darkened silhouettes, having the bed shake and the covers ripped off it as they slept, and other eerie tales that have caused multiple visitors to request a room change in the middle of the night.
+Past guests who have stayed in Congress Plaza Hotel’s infamous room have reported sites of darkened silhouettes, having the bed shake, and the covers ripped off as they slept, and other eerie tales that have caused multiple visitors to request a room change in the middle of the night.

 5. Glessner House